Tinix/tinix.github.io/about.md

 I love work with Ruby and another language also Free/Open Source technologies and being able to contribute to them.
 Always involved in several projects some personal..., I enjoy trying new technologies and learning something new everyday.
-I like to spend my free time with friends, and I like drinking Mate, and 4 languages, but all that means almost nothing… Vim is my favorite editor because is a highly configurable text editor built to make creating and changing any kind of text very efficient.
+I like to spend my free time with  my friends, and I like drinking Mate, and 4 languages, but all that means almost nothing… Vim is my favorite editor because is a highly configurable text editor built to make creating and changing any kind of text very efficient.
 It is included as "vi" with most UNIX systems and with Apple OS X.